BrianG61UK/ZeoCompanion/README.md

-# ZeoCompanion
+# Companion for Zeo
-ZeoCompanion Android App for now defunct Zeo Pro Sleep Manager App and Headband.
+Companion for Zeo Android App for now defunct Zeo Pro Sleep Manager App and Headband.
 This App is not useful unless you own a Zeo "Mobile" Headband and its Android App.

 Please read the User Guide for detailed explanations on how to utilize the App, and how it interacts with the Zeo App.
-A current copy of the User Guide is bundled with each Release.
+A current copy of the User Guide is provided with each Release, and is accessible online from the App's menu.

 This App:
 - is targeted for Tablet Android devices; the views are data-dense and require a larger screen to be utilized effectively.